pepstock-org/Charba/readme.md

 What's Charba
 --------

-[Google Web toolkit](http://www.gwtproject.org/) doesn't have charting library available out of the box.
+[GWT Web toolkit](http://www.gwtproject.org/) doesn't have charting library available out of the box.

 There are some open source charting libraries for GWT available to be used but with some constraints or unclear items: